grpc/proposal/A6-client-retries.md

 ##### Validation of retryThrottling

 If `retryThrottling` is specified in a service config, the following validation rules apply:
-1. `maxTokens` should be specified and should be a JSON integer value in the range (0, 1000].
+1. `maxTokens` MUST be specified and MUST be a JSON integer value in the range (0, 1000].
-2. `tokenRatio` should be specified and should be a JSON floating point greater than 0.
+2. `tokenRatio` MUST be specified and MUST be a JSON floating point greater than 0.
 Decimal places beyond 3 are ignored. (eg. 0.5466 is treated as 0.546.)

 #### Pushback